-Pope resumes public audiences month after major surgery
+Pope resumes public audiences a month after major surgery

 Francis, 84, was hospitalized on July 4 in Rome for an operation in which a section of his colon was removed.
 The Vatican said the surgery was necessitated by diverticular stenosis, or a narrowing of the bowel.

-During Wednesday’s appearance, audience members clapped vigorously at this appearance, after he finished his introductory remarks and after he greeted each language group.
+On Wednesday, audience members clapped vigorously after he finished his introductory remarks and after he greeted each language group.

-“I hope that the coming summer holidays will be a time of refreshment and spiritual renewal for you and your families,” Francis said in Italian to English-speaking visitors.
-His remarks were translated for each language group.
+“I hope that the coming summer holidays will be a time of refreshment and spiritual renewal for you and your families,” Francis said.

 Unlike previous pontiffs, who spent summers at the Vatican’s holiday retreat in the cooler hills near Rome, or, in the case of John Paul II, who liked to vacation in the Italian Alps, Francis stays at the Vatican each summer.